 Risk involved in renovating

 If the property requires a lot of work, it may be harder to get a loan.
-However, it is best to enquire online or speak to one of our expert mortgage brokers on 1300 889 743 so they can assist you in applying to ensure that you maximise your chances of approval.
+However, it’s best to fill in our free assessment form or speak to one of our expert mortgage brokers on 1300 889 743 so they can assist you in applying to ensure that you maximise your chances of approval.

 Tips for renovating

-If you are thinking of borrowing to renovate, some general things to remember will ensure that the renovation goes smoothly:
+If you’re thinking of borrowing to renovate, some general things to remember will ensure that the renovation goes smoothly: